Meet Our Team

 Elad Shenfeld is a Senior Leadership Development Specialist on the Resilient Recovery team where he works on contingency planning, fragile and conflict states and trainings on the Post Disaster Needs Assessment (PDNA) and Disaster Recovery Framework (DRF) methodologies.
 Previously, Elad focused on areas of organizational effectiveness, change management and capacity building in the World Bank’s Leadership Learning and Innovation Vice-Presidency.
 Before joining the Bank, Elad was Special Assistant to the Military Defense Attaché for the Israeli Ministry of Defense in Washington, D.C., and a Major in the Israel Defense Force, Paratrooper Special Forces.
 Elad holds a bachelor’s from the Israel National Defense College, a BA in Economics and History from the Hebrew University of Jerusalem, and an MBA from Johns Hopkins University.

-Akiko Toya, a Junior Professional Officer funded by the Japanese Government, works on technical assistance grant portfolio (the DRM Country Program).
-She connects global and Japanese DRM experience with the Bank’s operational teams, focusing on Resilient Infrastructure and Transport projects.
-Previously, she worked with the South Asia and Latin America and the Caribbean teams on disaster risk assessment and risk reduction strategies for the transport sector.
-Prior to joining the Bank, she worked in enterprise risk management and political risk advisory at private insurance and consulting firms.
-A Japanese national, Akiko holds a master’s degree in public affairs and risk management from Cornell University, and a bachelor’s degree in environmental economics and sustainable development, including a semester at Universidad San Francisco de Quito in Ecuador.
+Akiko Toya is a Program Officer at the Global Facility for Disaster Reduction and Recovery (GFDRR).
+She manages GFDRR’s Resilient Infrastructure Thematic Program and regional portfolio in Africa through reviewing grant proposals and leading cross-GP coordination and knowledge development.
+Akiko also leads the Road Geohazard Risk Management Program by collaborating with policy and decision-makers in developing countries and World Bank Task Team Leaders responsible for transport and rural infrastructure projects.
+Previously, she worked with the South Asia, Latin America, and Caribbean teams on disaster risk assessment and risk reduction strategies for the transport sector.
+Prior to joining the World Bank, she worked in enterprise risk manage¬ment and political risk advisory at private insurance and consulting firms.
+Akiko holds a master’s degree in public affairs and risk management from Cornell University and a bachelor’s degree in environmental economics and sustainable development including a semester abroad at La Universidad San Francisco de Quito in Ecuador.

 Vladimir Tsirkunov is the Team Leader of GFDRR's Weather and Climate Information for Decision Support (WCIDS) Program, which works as a service center providing analytical, advisory and implementation support for World Bank teams.
 Mr. Tsirkunov has over 30 years of scientific, applied technical and project management experience in environmental and natural resource management mostly in the Europe and Central Asia region.
 Prior to joining the World Bank in 1994, he was the Head of the Laboratory of the Supervision of the USSR (Russian) System of Hydrochemical Monitoring and Water Quality Data Collection.
 Since joining the Bank, he has worked on projects related to the preparation, appraisal and operational supervision of environmental investments, technical assistance and Global Environment Facility projects.